- This Website

 Who can apply for an EHF payment?

-Following the initial request you will be asked to complete a form detailing your income and expenditure for a decision to be made.
 We may ask you to provide additional information to support your claim.
 In order to decide whether or not we can assist you from the one of the Hardship Funds we need to know as much as possible about your situation.
-This includes why you have difficulty paying your Council Tax, what you have done to improve the situation, what stops you finding a solution yourself and how the problem is affecting you and your family.
+This includes why you have difficulty paying your council tax, what you have done to improve the situation, what stops you finding a solution yourself and how the problem is affecting you and your family.

 Both the amount and the duration of an award will be decided by the Council, the decision will be based on the evidence you supply and your individual circumstances.